China Southern Airlines is about to introduce electronic bag tags for some domestic flights.

 Why use it?

-Traditional means that passengers just leave it all to the agent and it takes about 30 seconds on average.
+At a desk, passengers just leave it all to the agent and it takes about 30 seconds on average.

 With BAGTAG, passengers update the label for each flight.